-Independent studies are the mechanism to register for special experiential programs (i.e., Technology Commercialization Practicum, UW Investment Fund, and others), or to pursue a personally designed project related to subjects, activities, or topics not offered in a regularly scheduled class or academic program.
-There are three types of independent studies - Research, Academic, and Applied - with more information available on the MBA Independent Study website.
+Independent studies are the mechanism to pursue a personally designed project related to subjects, activities, or topics not offered in a regularly scheduled class or academic program.
+There are three types of independent studies - Research, Academic, and Applied - with more information available on the Evening MBA Class of 2026 Canvas page.